sheawinkler/DataScience/README.md

 # DataScience
-My adventures in learning all about using and applying data science
+My adventures in applying analysis to data - you could call it data science